evanmunro/personalized-policy/README.md

-#### Experimental Design of Robust Predictive Policy
+#### Learning to Personalize Treatments When Agents Are Strategic

-This repository contains Julia code for the simulation and empirical sections of my paper titled "Experimental Design of Robust Predictive Policy".
+This repository contains Julia code for the simulation and empirical sections of my paper titled "Learning to Personalize Treatments When Agents Are Strategic".